-It is recommended the City begin the process to develop a long-term water management plan, incorporating the water resource management model and appropriate legal documents.
+It is recommended that the City begin the process to develop a long-term water management plan, incorporating the water resource management model and appropriate legal documents.

-With the Commission identifying disconnects in the 2022 policy, i.e. recommendations for or concerns with 16 of 22 policies within the document's text (pages 1-15 and attachments), as well as other comments, it is evident the City is lacking a long-range water management plan to carry the City's water health and safety when there are changes from one elected and leadership body to another.
-The 2022 policy may bridge the City, while a long-term plan is developed and aligns with its pending DAWS, which is currently under review with ADWR.
+With the Commission identifying disconnects in the 2022 policy, it is evident the City is lacking a long-range water management plan to carry the City's water health and safety when there are changes from one elected and leadership body to another.
+The 2022 policy may temporarily bridge the City, while a long-term plan is developed and aligns with its pending DAWS, which is currently under review with ADWR.

-Alignment with the City's General Plan will also be important.
-Note that the City's service area extends outside of its General Plan area.
-The Commission requested a date for this recommendation, so City staff assessed related work items and proposed a plan outline by July 31, 2024.
+Alignment with the City's General Plan is important due to the City's service area extends outside of its General Plan area.

-This recommendation was approved by City Council on March 26, 2024.
-The development of a long-term water management plan will need to consider many aspects including water supplies, demands, management strategies and goals, conservation, climate change, emergent containments, and implementation and monitoring.
+The strategic aspect of doing a long range water management plan was approved by City Council on March 26, 2024.
+The development of a long-term water management plan will need to consider many aspects including water supplies, demands, management strategies and goals, conservation, climate change, emerging contaminants, and implementation and monitoring.
 Many of the aspects discussed in this General Plan will need to be included when planning and partnering with PrAMA members.